 Implementation Equation

-The Implementation Equation (adapted from the National Implementation Research Network ) says that in order to achieve significant outcomes, you need: an evidence-based WHAT, change strategies (HOW), an enabling context and high implementation quality.
+The Implementation Equation (adapted from the National Implementation Research Network ) highlights that in order to achieve significant outcomes, you need: an evidence-based WHAT, change strategies (HOW), an enabling context, and high implementation quality.
 They are the product, not the sum, of each other because if any of these components are zero, then you can't reach your outcomes!

 Image specifications

-Image adapted from “Active Implementation Formula” by National Implementation Research Network (NIRN)
+Image adapted from “Active Implementation Frameworks” by National Implementation Research Network (NIRN)

 Image development by Dr. Julia E. Moore